 Whistler offers a lot to its locals – from Health Care with medical clinics and a hospital to hair salons, clothing stores, restaurants, night clubs, yoga studios and grocery stores.
 You can find information about what is here on:

-Where can I find second hand items such as TV's DVDs and microwaves?
+Where can I purchase second hand items including household items?

 How can I find a hostel in Vancouver or Whistler when I get there?

 It's a good idea to make reservations in advance especially at the hostels.